-Search of place suspected to contain stolen property, forged document etc.
+Search of place suspected to contain stolen property, forged documents etc.

-61. If a Magistrate upon information and after such inquiry as he thinks necessary has reason to believe that -
+61. If a Magistrate upon information and after such inquiry as he thinks necessary has reason to believe that - forged trade marks, instruments or materials for counterfeiting coin or stamps or for forging;